mlmorg/jquery.batch/README.md

 # jQuery Batch

-Provides a simple interface for sending batch ajax requests with jQuery.
+Provides a simple interface for sending batch Ajax requests with jQuery.

 ## Usage

-The following example illustrates how to send a single batch request consisting of two basic jQuery Ajax requests:
+The default usage of jQuery Batch consists of simply running any Ajax requests inside an anonymous function within the batch constructor and calling the `send` method, like so:

 ``` javascript
 $.batch(function () {